The Detected Stochastic Gravitational Waves and Subsolar-Mass Primordial Black Holes: Conclusion and Discussion

-Examples of the scalar-induced GW spectrum are shown in Fig.~\ref{fig:Omega_GW} in comparison with the 14 lowest-frequency bins (see Appendix C of Ref.~\cite{NANOGrav:2023gor}) of the NANOGrav 15-year data~\cite{NANOGrav:2023hvm}.
+Examples of the scalar-induced GW spectrum are shown in Fig.~\ref{fig:Omega_GW} in comparison with the 14 lowest-frequency bins (see Appendix C in Ref.~\cite{NANOGrav:2023gor}) of the NANOGrav 15-year data~\cite{NANOGrav:2023hvm}.
 The black solid line corresponds to $M = 1.2 \times 10^{-4}\, M_\odot$ and $f_\text{PBH} = 2 \times 10^{-2}$, which is inside the 68\% credible region (dark blue contour) in Fig.~\ref{fig:M-fPBH}.
-The black dot-dashed line corresponds to $M = 6 \times 10^{-5} \, M_\odot$ and $f_\text{PBH} = 2 \times 10^{-2}$, which is inside the 95\% credible region (light blue contour) and the yellow shaded region to explain the OGLE events.
+The black dot-dashed line corresponds to $M = 6.5 \times 10^{-5} \, M_\odot$ and $f_\text{PBH} = 1.5 \times 10^{-2}$, which is inside the 95\% credible region (light blue contour) and the yellow shaded region to explain the OGLE events.

 In our previous work~\cite{Kohri:2020qqd}, we discussed that the PBH interpretation of the common-spectral processes in the NANOGrav data can be tested by future observations of GWs at a different frequency range originating from the merger events of the binary PBHs.
 This also constitutes the SGWB because of the superposition of many binary mergers in the Universe.
-In this letter, we have emphasized that the preferred mass range of PBHs associated with the induced GWs that explain the new PTA data is shifted to a smaller mass range.
+In this paper, we have emphasized that the preferred mass range of PBHs associated with the induced GWs that explain the new PTA data is shifted to a smaller mass range.
 It is then natural to ask about the corresponding change of the observational prospects to test the PBH scenario.

-To calculate the merger-based GW spectrum, we have adopted the methods concisely summarized in Appendices of Ref.~\cite{Wang:2019kaf}, essentially based on the merger rate calculations in Refs.~\cite{Sasaki:2016jop, Sasaki:2018dmp} and the source-frame spectrum emitted at a single merger event studied in Refs.~\cite{Ajith:2007kx, Ajith:2009bn}.
+To calculate the merger-based GW spectrum, we have adopted the methods concisely summarized in appendixes in Ref.~\cite{Wang:2019kaf}, essentially based on the merger rate calculations in Refs.~\cite{Sasaki:2016jop, Sasaki:2018dmp} and the source-frame spectrum emitted at a single merger event studied in Refs.~\cite{Ajith:2007kx, Ajith:2009bn}.
 For simplicity, we take the representing mass $M$ corresponding to $k_*$ and neglect the mass distribution of PBHs in the calculation of the merger-based GW spectrum.
-The extension of the $f^{2/3}$ spectrum to the far IR may break down at some frequency as discussed in Appendix B of Ref.~\cite{Inomata:2020lmk}.
+The extension of the $f^{2/3}$ spectrum to the far IR may break down at some frequency as discussed in Appendix B in Ref.~\cite{Inomata:2020lmk}.